xun19/easy-ring/README.md

 npm i easy-ring
 ```
 ## Usage
-Using easy-ring requires only three simple operations,
+Using easy-ring requires only 3 easy operations,
 - ① Open the component.
 - ② Play the sound effect.
 Lets the component start ringing.
 - ③ Pause the sound effect.
 Quiets the component.

-Different styles of use basically follow these three operations, but there are some differences in the details of use.
+Different styles of use basically follow these 3 operations, but there are some differences in the details of use.

 ### 1）Use as an Vue Component
 It can be imported and used as a general Vue component.
 It is mainly controlled by the 'open' and 'ring' parameters.